-- Tuesday Friday from 12pm-10pm - Please note that it is MANDATORY, per Western University instructions that: - 50% of your time must be "on clinics" and 50% of your time MUST be spent in study group (i.e. off clinics). - HOWEVER, this does NOT have to be 5 continuous hours externs can break this up into smaller blocks of time in order to be involved in interesting emergency cases as they arrive. - The extern (NOT the supervising DVM) is responsible for ensuring that the externs spend the appropriate number of hours "on" and "off" clinics. - During the day, the designated study group area is in Unit G. In the evening, externs are welcome to study in the surgeons' office.
+Tuesday - Friday from 12pm-10pm

+Please note that it is MANDATORY, per Western University instructions that:

+- 50% of your time here must be "on clinics" and 50% of your time MUST be spent in study group (i.e. off clinics). - HOWEVER, this does NOT have to be 5 continuous hours externs can break this up into smaller blocks of time in order to be involved in interesting emergency cases as they arrive. - The extern (NOT the supervising DVM) is responsible for ensuring that the externs spend the appropriate number of hours "on" and "off" clinics. - During the day, the designated study group area is in the downstairs conference room.
+In the evening, externs are welcome to study in the upstairs surgeons' office.